Gateway Courses in Arts & Humanities

 FILM 20: Film and Media Theory

 This course is intended to introduce undergraduates to the study of a range of media, including photography, film, television, video, and print and digital media.
 The course will focus on questions of medium "specificity" or the key technological/material, formal and aesthetic features of different media and modes of address and representation that define them.
-Satisfies Arts & Literature L&S Breadth.
+Also considered is the relationship of individual media to time and space, how individual media construct their audiences or spectators, and the kinds of looking or viewing they enable or encourage.
+The course will discuss the ideological effects of various media, particularly around questions of racial and sexual difference, national identity, capitalism, and power.
+Satisfies Arts & Literature Breadth.
 Course catalog link

 French

-FRENCH 43B: Aspects of French Culture: Long Live the Revolution!
+FRENCH 43B: Aspects of French Culture: Exploring Medieval France Through Things

 German